Hyundai Bayon Review 2025: Price, specs & boot space

 Comfort and design: Hyundai Bayon interior

-Hyundai Bayon Review 2023: interior dashboard
+Hyundai Bayon Review: interior dashboard

 The Bayon's a comfortable car but it's worth noting that you hardly sit any higher in it than you do in the i20.
-People buy small SUVs like this for a high seating position but they don't always deliver.
+People buy small SUVs like this for a raised seating position but they don't always deliver.
 If that's what you're after, take a look at the slightly bigger Volkswagen T-Roc instead.

 Low down on the centre console, Bayon Premium and Ultimate models get a climate control system that can be operated via toggle buttons.
 It might look a bit old fashioned but it's much more user-friendly than touch-sensitive buttons or, even worse, the climate control being lumped into the infotainment system.